San Diego Receipt of Stolen Property Attorneys

 With the growing popularity of resale websites such as eBay, and the fact that reputable sites such as Amazon are allowing third-party sellers to provide goods to customers, it seems that anyone can buy anything nowadays.
-Most of these buyers do not take the time to ask to see the original receipt, or even where the item came from.
-And that can land them in some pretty serious trouble.
+Most of these buyers do not take the time to ask to see the original receipt, or where the item came from, and that can land you in some pretty serious trouble.

 According to California Penal Code 496, individuals found in possession of stolen property can be charged with a misdemeanor or a felony.
 Either charge can result in fine, imprisonment, or both.